SidOfc/simple_csv/README.md

   # define specific output headers, other columns will not be added to output csv file
   output_headers :name, :username, :age, :interests

-  # everyone got one year older, increase all ages.
+  # everyone got one year older, increment all ages.
   age { |n| n + 1 }

   # replace all names with "#{name}_old".